microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 - RESOURCE_GROUP: a resource group where Azure Ml Workspace is located.
 - CLUSTER_NAME: an Azure ML compute cluster name to start jobs.
 - CLUSTER_SIZE: a size of the cluster in Azure ML to start jobs.
+- CLUSTER_REGION: a location/region where the cluster should be created.

 Information about variable groups in Azure DevOps can be found in [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).